- •

 Cars are allowed on certain ferries from Athens (All Ports) to Andros, and we provide a simple and convenient way to book your ticket.
 Ferries that accommodate cars:

-- ANDROS QUEEN- Golden Star Ferries, departing from Rafina
+- SUPER FERRY- Golden Star Ferries, departing from Rafina

 Vehicle transport to Andros is priced based on the type of vehicle, the ferry company, the departure port, and the season.
 Prices start from €16.50.
 For unaccompanied vehicles, you can contact our support team for help.